Last Updated on November 17, 2022

-Although video CVs may not be suitable for every job position out there, you will be noticed almost immediately in whatever sector you choose to create such a CV.
+Although video resumes may not be suitable for every job position out there, you will be noticed almost immediately in whatever sector you choose to create.

 - Be as brief as possible